Milwaukee Framing Nailer 21 vs 30- Know Distinctions

 • The 30-34 degree nail collation angle makes it selectable for tough angles

-• Its easy on/off button is provides convenience to newbies
+• Its easy on/off button provides convenience to newbies

 Cons